bcgov/von-agent-template/README.md

 `$ git push

 <sub><sup>NOTE: If you wish to contribute back to the main bcgov repo, submit a Pull Request on the GitHub page of your fork repo.
-Always include a description of the proposed changes in the Pull Request and make sure the changes can merge successfully with the master branch of the main repo.Refer to [CONTRIBUTING](./CONTRIBUTING.md) section for a complete set of intstructions.</sup></sub>
+Always include a description of the proposed changes in the Pull Request and make sure the changes can merge successfully with the master branch of the main repo.
+Refer to [CONTRIBUTING](./CONTRIBUTING.md) guidelines for a complete set of intstructions.</sup></sub>

 ## Configure your Local VON-X Agent Instance

+Check out configurations of other von-x agents like [bcgov/BC Registry](https://github.com/bcgov/von-bc-registries-agent/tree/master/bcreg-x/config) and [ongov/Ontario Business Registry](https://github.com/weiiv/onbis-x) to help you get started.

 1. Define the schema for the credential you intend to issue